FREE DELIVERY on orders over £75 (ex VAT)

 How to Choose the Right LED Utility Work Light Bar

 Selecting the right LED utility work light bar depends on how and where it will be used.
-The following factors are particularly important.
+The following factors matter most.

 Lumens Explained

 Lumens measure total light output.
-While higher lumens mean more light, more is not always better.
+While higher lumens mean more light, more isn’t always better.

 Typical guidance includes: